 I’m going to start out by giving you a little bit of an update, just a paragraph or two, on what’s going on in my life.
 Sometimes I feel like I am way too formal with my blogging and I am trying to get out of that habit and let you all in a bit…within reason, of course.

 Anyway, life has been crazy this past year.
 I’ve moved twice, gotten divorced, had a breast cancer scare, learned to parent four kids solo, found out my ex husband has a terminal illness (he’s ok for now), a couple other major hardships I can’t share, and it has been really rough year, but there has also been a lot of good too.
-I was able to buy a home for me and these kids, last month, and we are settling in nicely.
+I was able to buy a home for me and my kids, last month, and we are settling in nicely.
 I’m dating someone and he’s pretty great, he puts up with my crazy so that is always nice…I just feel bad for him having to put up with me ;).

 That’s about it, as far as a personal life recap goes for the last year…and now I can get on with the rest of this recipe.
 I’m going to start out by showing you via pictures how to make it or tell you what to do if you may not have something, and then the recipe card can be found at the bottom.